Gontjarow/MiniLibX/docs/mlx-tutorial-event-param.md

 }               t_program;
 ```

-We can use this to hold both pointers grouped together and easily accessible.
-The value of `void *mlx` is copied into `tutorial.mlx` so that they both point to the same address in memory.
+When we assign the value of `void *mlx` to `tutorial.mlx`, the value of the pointer is copied so that they both point to the same address in memory.
 ```
 int main()
 {